With head, heart, and hand!

 The Promise of Serenity

-The Trident Foundation offers screening, education and liaison linked to addictive bahaviours, including those that are associated with drugs, alcohol, gambling and the Internet.
-Individuals, couples and families may experience stress, or even trauma, and they could try to self-soothe or punish themselves though substance abuse and other addictions.
-The impact of “dis-ease” is often biological and affective and these and other factors have an influence upon human society (Williams & Poijula, 2002).
+The Trident Foundation offers screening, education, and liaison linked to addictive bahaviours, including those associated with drugs, alcohol, gambling, and the Internet.
+Individuals, couples, and families may experience stress or even trauma, and they could try to self-soothe or punish themselves through substance abuse and other addictions.
+The impact of “dis-ease” is often biological and affective, and these and other factors may influence human society (Williams & Poijula, 2002).
 The Health and Safety Executive (as cited in the UK National Work-Stress Network, 2006, p.
-1) defines stress as the “…adverse reaction people have to excessive pressure or other types of demand placed on them”.
+1) defines stress as the “…adverse reaction people have to excessive pressure or other types of demand placed on them.”
 Stress can have positive or negative dimensions (Williams & Poijula, 2002), contributing to individuals preserving the lives of others, or taking life.